aldrich1221/recommendation-system/README.md

 Dataset: Yelp.

-The following features are used to build models
+The following features are used to build recommendation system models